Michael Wang (basketball)

-Wang Quanze (王泉泽 (Wáng Quánzé); born June 8, 2000), known as Michael Wang, is a Chinese basketball player for the Guangzhou Loong Lions of the Chinese Basketball Association (CBA).
-He was a member of the China national under-19 team in 2018, and played college basketball for the Penn Quakers of the Ivy League.
+Wang Quanze (王泉泽 (Wáng Quánzé); born June 8, 2000), known as Michael Wang, is a former Chinese professional basketball player who last played for the Xinjiang Flying Tigers of the Chinese Basketball Association (CBA).
+He was a member of the China national under-19 team in 2018, during this time, he also attended the Wharton School of the University of Pennsylvania) played college basketball for the University's team named the Quakers, which plays in the Ivy League.

 Early life

 Wang was born in Taiyuan, Shanxi, but spent part of his childhood in Beijing, where he played basketball at Beijing No. 4 Junior High School.

 High school career

 Wang moved to the United States at age 14.
 He enrolled at Mater Dei High School in Santa Ana, California and played power forward for the majority of his high school career.
 While in high school, he lived with teammate Spencer Freedman's family.

 After graduating from high school, Wang played in the Amateur Athletic Union in the summer of 2018.

 College career

 In 2018, Wang enrolled in the Wharton School at the University of Pennsylvania.

 During his freshman year with the Quakers, Wang averaged 8.5 points and 3.6 rebounds per game.
 On December 4, 2018, Wang scored a career-high 23 points off the bench in an 89–75 upset win over Miami.
 Wang missed the entirety of his sophomore season due to knee tendonitis.